 Mnova provides a very simple interface to manually assign your molecule.
-Open your NMR spectrum and load a molecule structure.
+Open your NMR spectra in the same document and load/draw the molecule structure.
 Next, follow the menu 'Analysis/Assignments/Manual Assignments' (or use the shortcut 'A').

-Finally, click on an atom in the molecular structure (or a spectrum region) and then release the mouse and drag it to your desired peak.
-Once your desired peak is highlighted on the spectrum, click on it to assign it.
+Finally, click on an atom in the molecular structure (or a spectrum region) and then release the mouse and drag it to your desired peak, peak range, multiplet box or integral curve.
+We recommend you to assign your atoms to your multiplet boxes in order to transfer assignments through datasets.